Management of Resource at the Network Edge for Federated Learning: Challenges and Future Directions

 \subsubsection{Energy Efficiency}

 Energy-aware edge computing has been widely investigated in different application domains.
-Most of the existing work focuses on achieving a single objective, such as low latency, data privacy, power saving, or energy efficiency.
-Therefore, there are several opportunities to investigate multiple objectives in the optimization of the principal main metrics, such as energy efficiency and latency.
+Most of the existing work focuses on achieving a single objective, such as low latency, or data privacy, or power saving, or energy efficiency.
+Therefore, there are several opportunities to investigate multiple objectives in optimizing the main metrics, such as energy efficiency and latency.
 For example, researchers have proposed novel architectures and middlewares to provide interoperability between different edge devices and resources in edge computing.
 However, energy awareness of operating systems in edge computing is still a challenge and an open research question.
-Moreover, efficient management of energy in heterogeneous hardware for systematic energy reduction in edge computing is also an open question.
-Currently, there are no usable benchmarks for the evaluation of the energy efficiency of heterogeneous edge computing architectures.
+Moreover, efficient energy management in heterogeneous hardware for systematic energy reduction in edge computing is also an open question.
+Currently, there are no usable benchmarks to evaluate the energy efficiency of heterogeneous edge computing architectures.

-For the FL paradigm and training models, studies are needed to determine how the workload at the edge can be split into small pieces to reduce energy consumption and improve the balancing of loads.
-Mechanisms that monitor the energy consumption to answer the question of where the energy is going and to create policies for resource allocation on the edge would be a promising way to increase energy efficiency.
+For the FL paradigm and training models, studies are needed to determine how the workload at the edge can be split into small pieces to reduce energy consumption and improve load balancing.
+Mechanisms that monitor the energy consumption to answer the question of where the energy is going to and to create policies for resource allocation on the edge would be a promising way to increase energy efficiency.